ICGC-TCGA-PanCancer/vcf-uploader/README.md

 You can find these tools pre-installed in a docker container, see [pancancer_upload_download](https://github.com/ICGC-TCGA-PanCancer/pancancer_upload_download).

 # GNOS upload

 ## Dependencies for gnos_upload_vcf.pl

-You can use PerlBrew (or your native package manager) to install dependencies.
+If you are using the Docker version everything will be setup for you.
+If not, you can use PerlBrew (or your native package manager) to install dependencies.
 For example:

     cpanm XML::DOM XML::XPath XML::XPath::XMLParser JSON Data::UUID XML::LibXML Time::Piece